-Cannabidiol (CBD) is a cannabinoid, a type of natural chemical compound found in cannabis and hemp.
-It’s one of over a hundred compounds in the cannabis plants, however CBD has received more attention lately as changes to state and federal laws have led to a rise in the production of CBD-infused products.
+Cannabidiol CBD is a cannabinoid, a type of natural chemical compound found in cannabis sativa plant as well as the marijuana hemp plant.
+It’s one of over a hundred compounds in the cannabis plants, however CBD has received more attention lately as changes to state and federal laws have led to a rise in the production of CBD infused products.

 Another infamous cannabinoid is tetrahydrocannabinol (THC).
 This chemical compound is known for its psychoactive effects when taken via marijuana.
 THC produces what many consider a “high,” or an altered state characterized by euphoria and heightened sensory perception.
 CBD does NOT cause a high like THC.

 Think full and broad-spectrum CBD products are confusing enough?
 Throw products such as CBD isolate into the batter and it’ll be enough to make your head spin!
-A CBD isolate is generally just one of the 100 plus cannabinoids singled out.
+A CBD isolate is generally just one of the 100 plus cannabinoids singled out, basically CBD alone.
 Well, adjust your head back to this blog because we are going to simplify the complicated world of CBD spectrums.
-Let’s explain the differences of full spectrum and broad-spectrum CBD oil.
+Let’s explain the differences of full spectrum and broad-spectrum CBD.

-Full spectrum CBD oil has had no cannabinoids extracted or removed, including the psychoactive chemical compound THC which is reduced to .3% to be Federally Legal per the 2018 Farm Bill Act.
+Full spectrum CBD has had no cannabinoids extracted or removed, including the psychoactive chemical compound THC which must be less than 0.3 THC to be Federally Legal per the 2018 Farm Bill Act.
 The logic for this circles back to something called the entourage effect which believes all of the cannabinoids work in unison for the betterment of the whole, THC included.

 The refining process is the critical method for crafting broad spectrum oil.
 During this point of the process, you can remove unwanted cannabinoids from the mix.

 Some sophisticated CBD companies decide to intentionally remove THC from their products, like Palm Organix™.
 However, they will keep all the other cannabinoids in the formula.
-Manufacturers that remove THC from the final item tend to market their products as a broad-spectrum CBD oil.
+Manufacturers that remove THC from the final item tend to market their products as a broad-spectrum CBD.

-With broad spectrum CBD oil, you positively are still getting the synergy of the other cannabinoids.
-The only one missing from the CBD oil party is THC.
+With broad spectrum CBD hemp oil, you positively are still getting the synergy of the other cannabinoids known as the entourage effect.
+The only one missing from the CBD party is THC.
 Said another way, you get all the beneficial cannabinoids of the cannabis plant without any of the unwanted negative psychoactive side effects.

-If you do decide to go for a full spectrum CBD oil, be sure to read the label to find out the plant source.
+If you do decide to go for a full spectrum product, be sure to read the label to find out the plant source.
 Full spectrum CBD oil can be derived from hemp or cannabis.
-Under the 2018 Farm Bill, any hemp-based product must have 0.3% THC or less.
+Under the 2018 Farm Bill, any hemp-based product must have less than 0.3 percent THC.